 Lower Division Requirements

-Students complete the same lower division requirements as those specified for the major program.
+Students complete the same lower division requirements as those specified for the joint major program.

 Upper Division Requirements

-Students complete the same upper division requirements as those specified for the major program and
+Students complete the same upper division requirements as those specified for the joint major program and

 In addition to the above, students complete